Skip to main content

 Career impact

-Every meaningful career involves failures — lost deals, rejected proposals, difficult feedback, role transitions that don't go as planned.
+Every meaningful career involves failures: lost deals, rejected proposals, difficult feedback, and role transitions that don't go as planned.
 Resilience determines how quickly someone returns to productive output after these events.
 In high-stakes roles with frequent failure (sales, research, medicine, entrepreneurship), it's a structural requirement.

 Where it matters